FastDomain Web Hosting Help

 Command to GET a remote file:

 Command to run a shell script cron job:

-Note: It is good practice to not type your password out in the follow commands but to simply use the -p flag alone and have the system prompt you for the password.
-This is way your password stays secure and is never on the server as plain text.
+It is good practice to not type your password out in the following commands but to use the -p flag alone and have the system prompt you for the password.
+This is why your password stays secure and is never on the server as plain text.

 Command to import a database: